hadv/ethaura/docs/DEPLOYMENT_CHECKLIST.md

 # Deployment Checklist

-Use this checklist to ensure a smooth deployment of EthAura.
+Use this checklist to ensure a smooth deployment of ΞTHΛURΛ.

 ## Pre-Deployment